NotReal003/support/docs/privacy.md

 When you search for a player on our [Player Stats Check site](https://notreal003.github.io/player), we collect:

 - **Player name**: Only for successfully searched players, stored to improve search functionality and track usage trends.
-- **Retention**: Player names are retained for up to 60 days unless otherwise needed for service improvements.

 No other personal data is collected from this feature.